jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 3. Use Kext Utility to update cache for kexts, you can find this tool in directory tools

 4. Replace the default EFI by this one.

+5. Setting Audio: Try to plug in your audio device to the centre connector in the second row and select Internal speakers in System Preferences>Sound